Learn from the Best

 Anshul Joshi has competed in public forum debate for four years at Acton-Boxborough Regional High School, serving as a captain his junior and senior years.
 At AB, Anshul has doubled the size of the PF team and helped his novices close out the Massachusetts State Championships.
 In his junior year, he reached quarterfinals at Bronx and reached bid rounds at Wake Forest, Yale, Manchester, and Lexington, becoming the first team from his school to qualify for the Tournament of Champions.As of February of his senior year, Anshul has accumulated 6 TOC bids, having reached semifinals at the NSDA Season Opener at UK, quarterfinals at Yale, semifinals at Columbia, and finals at both the Blake Round Robin and the Harvard Round Robin.
 Anshul has been ranked as high as 3rd on DebateRankings his senior year.

 Russell debated Public Forum for 4 years at Strath Haven High School in Pennsylvania.
 He was his team's captain, as well as the first on his team to ever break at a national circuit tournament.
 Over his career, he amassed 9 career bids, qualifying to the TOC both his junior and senior year.
-He has made appearances in late at many national tournaments, including Yale, Bronx, GMU, and Harvard.
+He has made appearances in late outrounds at many national tournaments, including Yale, Bronx, GMU, Harvard, and the TOC.
 Russell also has won UPenn, the Bronx Round Robin, Villiger, Lexington, and Pennsbury.
 He has previously taught debate at summer camps in the Philly area, and is very excited to share his passion for debate at VBI!